The United Nations Office for Project Services (UNOPS)

-UNOPS team in Nairobi supports partners in 17 other countries: Angola, Botswana, Eritrea, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Seychelles, Somalia, South Africa, South Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
+The UNOPS team in Nairobi supports partners in 15 countries: Botswana, Eritrea, Eswatini, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.

-From providing mine action support in Somalia to improving Uganda’s health sector by procuring much-needed medical equipment, UNOPS works to provide practical solutions to assist our partners with building a better, more sustainable region.
+From supporting disaster recovery efforts following Cyclone Idai in Zimbabwe to improving Uganda’s health sector by procuring much-needed medical equipment, UNOPS provides practical solutions to assist our partners with building a better, more sustainable region.

 - UNOPS Impact in Kenya and across Eastern & Southern Africa

 - Managed hundreds of contracts for the UN system.

 - Assessed health clinics across Kenya in an effort to reduce maternal mortality.

 - Strengthened local capacity by providing training for thousands of health workers and community volunteers.

 - 12.8%Health expenditureHealth expenditure, total (% of GDP)